-Something happened recently that really has worn on me.
+Something happened recently that has really worn on me.
 My wife and primary caregiver, Phyllis June, was deathly sick.
 She has suffered with a disease since she was 17 years old and experiences flare-ups from time to time.

 We have dealt with them for years now, but last weekend she was worse than usual.
 That is what it seemed to me at least.
-When someone you love is sick or injured, you feel helpless.
-You try to do everything you can for them.
+When someone you love is sick or injured, you feel helpless despite trying to do everything you can for them.
 Family caregivers know this feeling all too well.

 However, dementia adds additional challenges and anxiety to a situation like this.
 I literally felt useless.
 As a dementia patient, what could I do to help?
 The experience was very scary for me, and I think I may have slept two hours all weekend.
-I checked on her constantly, and spent a great deal of time sitting in our front room just wondering what to do.
+I checked on my wife constantly and spent a great deal of time sitting in our front room just wondering what to do.

-I am pretty self-supportive so far.
-I don't need someone looking after me around the clock, but the mere fact that she wasn't able to tell me what day it is, what time it is, what I was supposed to be doing, etc., was horrible.
+I am still pretty self-supportive despite my diagnosis.
+I don't need someone looking after me around the clock yet, but the mere fact that Phyllis June wasn't able to tell me what day it was, what time it was, or what I was supposed to be doing was horribly disorienting.

 As a patient, I can tell you that we do depend on others, even if we still seem self-sufficient or don't communicate our needs or confusion.
 I talk all the time about routines and how important it is that patients stick to them, even if you don't realize they have one.
 My daily routine is the most important thing to me—more important than each breath I take.
 My wife is my routine, and I cannot fathom life without her.